sophiabrandt/go-maybe-list/README.md

 **go-maybe-list** is a full-stack web application written in Go.
 It's written from scratch, without any pre-build web framework like Gin or Echo.

 You can save links and ideas as "maybes" for later.
-Each maybe can have none or one to many tags.
+Each maybe can have none or one to many tags.\
-You can either view all entries or only entries belonging to a tag.
+You can either view all entries or only entries belonging to a tag.\
 If you update a maybe, tags will be dynamically added, updated or deleted.

-I've deployed a **[demo][demo]** (via GitOps/Gitlab CI) to a $5 [Upcloud VPS](https://upcloud.com/) ([How?](https://www.rockyourcode.com/traefik-2-docker-swarm-setup-with-docker-socket-proxy-and-more/)).
+I've deployed a **[demo]** (via GitOps/Gitlab CI) to a $5 [Upcloud VPS](https://upcloud.com/) ([How?](https://www.rockyourcode.com/traefik-2-docker-swarm-setup-with-docker-socket-proxy-and-more/)).

 Sign up with a new account to test-drive the application (you can use a temporary email provider if you like).